 If you think you need to take your antidepressants, you are not allowed to take it directly without first consulting your primary physician.
 He will advise you on which drugs have fewer side effects than others.

 “For many women with severe major depression, treatment with an antidepressant is not optional, just like treatment with insulin is not optional for a woman with (type 1) diabetes,” says Kimberly Yonkers, MD.
 “To give these women the message that treatment is optional and that it doesn’t work anyway does us all a disservice.”

 What About Taking Antidepressant While Breastfeeding?

 If you’re a mom or a soon-to-be mom, you know that breast milk is best for your baby, but it’s going to be a tough decision for you if you’ve been taking antidepressants and you’re not planning to stop.
+“It’s important to talk to your doctor before stopping or switching any medication,” says Lucy Puryear, MD.
 Keep these in mind: